HyoungsungKim/Studying-ethereum/study-in-geth/docs/(For-lecture)Build-private-network-and-test.md

 ![you can see the geth in bin folder](./img/geth-directory.png)

 ## Build private network
 You can find `puppeth` which is located in same directory with `geth`.
 We will use it to make our own network.
-For out network, we have to make a `genesis` file first.
+For our network, we have to make a `genesis` file first.

 Run `puppeth` and follow the steps below